f4exb/sdrangel/plugins/channelrx/demodvor/readme.md

 This is the Morse code ident threshold, expressed as a linear signal to noise (SNR) ratio.
 This is effectively the signal level required for the Morse demodulator to detect a dot or dash.
 Setting this to low values will allow the Morse demodulator to detect weak signals, but it also increases the likelihood that noise will incorrectly be interpreted as a signal, resulting in invalid idents being reported.

+<h3>Ident bandpass filter</h3>

+Click to toggle a narrow bandpass filter around the Morse ident signal.
+This can be used to filter out the voice signal from the audio output, to make the Morse ident signal clearer.

 <h3>6: Squelch threshold</h3>

 This is the squelch threshold in dB.
 The average total power received in the signal bandwidth before demodulation is compared to this value and the squelch input is open above this value.
 It can be varied continuously in 0.1 dB steps from 0.0 to -100.0 dB using the dial button.